-ISSUE STANDARD SOME EXAMPLES OF NECESSARY ACTIVITIES (not all inclusive) CRITICAL THINKING Critical thinking ability sufficient for clinical judgment; sufficient powers of intellect to acquire, assimilate, integrate, apply and evaluate information and solve problems.
-Identify cause-effect relationships in clinical situations, develop and implement nursing care plans according to the nursing process; respond without delay to emergency situations.
-INTERPERSONAL Interpersonal abilities sufficient to interact with individuals, families, and groups from a variety of social, emotional, cultural, economic and intellectual backgrounds.
-Establish rapport with patients/clients, colleagues and other health care personnel.
-COMMUNICATION Communication abilities sufficient for interaction with others in verbal and written form.
-Utilizes effective communication skills to interact with patient/client, peers, and other health care personnel of various ages, cultural, economic, and intellectual backgrounds in a variety of settings.
-Explain treatment, procedures, initiate health teaching to individual clients and groups of clients, document and interpret nursing actions and patient/client responses.
-Communicate information accurately and effectively with other departments/colleagues/client /families.
+- CRITICAL THINKING: Critical thinking ability sufficient for clinical judgment; sufficient powers of intellect to acquire, assimilate, integrate, apply and evaluate information and solve problems. - Examples of activities (not all inclusive): Identify cause-effect relationships in clinical situations, develop and implement nursing care plans according to the nursing process; respond without delay to emergency situations. - INTERPERSONAL: Interpersonal abilities sufficient to interact with individuals, families, and groups from a variety of social, emotional, cultural, economic and intellectual backgrounds. - Examples of activities (not all inclusive): Establish rapport with patients/clients, colleagues and other health care personnel. - COMMUNICATION: Communication abilities sufficient for interaction with others in verbal and written form.
+Utilizes effective communication skills to interact with patient/client, peers, and other health care personnel of various ages, cultural, economic, and intellectual backgrounds in a variety of settings. - Examples of activities (not all inclusive): Explain treatment, procedures, initiate health teaching to individual clients and groups of clients, document and interpret nursing actions and patient/client responses.
+Communicate information accurately and effectively with other departments/colleagues/clients/families.
 Evaluate written orders, care plans and treatment requests.